oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/banked_memory_system/README.md

 | array2d[0][15]  | 0x003C  | 0b111     | 7      |
 | ...             |         |           |        |

 Similarly, the following table shows which memory bank each logical array element gets assigned to.
-Observe that each access to one column of `array2d` creates 2 stores and 3 loads to even numbered memory banks and 2 stores and 2 loads to odd numbered memory banks.
-Since more than one load and store is scheduled to the same memory bank in the same clock cycle, the compiler inserts arbitration logic along with stallable load-store units (LSUs).
+Observe that each access to one column of `array2d` accesses more than one memory bank.
+Since more than one load and more than one store store is scheduled to a particular memory bank in the same clock cycle, the compiler inserts arbitration logic along with stallable load-store units (LSUs).
 You can see this in the Kernel Memory Viewer in the optimization report.

 ![Naive Kernel Memory Layout](./assets/memory_system_naive.png)